ProseMirror/prosemirror-test-builder/README.md

 **`a`**: A builder for link marks.

+The package also exports the following helpers:

+**`builders`**`(schema: Schema, names?: Object<Attrs>) → Object`

-The `dist/build` submodule exports a single function which can be called with a schema and an optional object of renamed/configured builders to create a object of builders for a custom schema.
-It will return an object with a `schema` property and one builder for each node and mark in the schema.
+Create a object of builders for a custom schema.
+Will return an object with a `schema` property and one builder for each node and mark in the schema.
 The second argument can be used to add custom builders—if given, it should be an object mapping names to attribute objects, which may contain a `nodeType` or `markType` property to specify which node or mark the builder by this name should create.

+**`eq`**`(a, b) → boolean`

+Calls `a.eq(b)`.
+Can be useful to pass as comparison predicate when comparing ProseMirror nodes or slices.

 ## License